xriss/gamecake/readme.txt

 gcc/make release

+or if you want to try clang (faster build)

+clang/make release

 For windows I've swiched to a mingwin cross compile.
 This assumes you have my sdks repo checked out side by side to this lua one.
 There are update or build scripts in the sdks repo that should be